Adirondack guideboat

-The stem and ribs are made from spruce, a wood which has a very good strength to weight ratio.
+The stem and ribs are made from spruce, a wood which has a very high strength to weight ratio.
 The hull is planked up with cedar laps, with seams tacked with copper tacks.
 The hull has a bottom board, like a dory, typically made of pine.
 Ribs are traditionally cut from spruce roots which have a grain following the desired curvature of the rib.
+Adirondack historian Alfred L. Donaldson credits Adirondack guides Mitchell Sabattis and Cyrus Palmer with the invention of the guideboat.